mnnmfood/NNN/README.md

 ## Description
 Novice Neural Networks:

 Neural networks built from scratch using Eigen Tensor module.
 An example of its use can be found in the file **tests/main.cpp**.

 This repo also contains a custom made wrapper around [libpng](http://www.libpng.org/).
+An example of its use can be found in the file  **tests/pngTests.h**
 #### Types of layers implemented (in the process of adding convolutional and max-pooling layers):
  - Sigmoid
  - Tanh